Massachusetts Debt Collection Harassment Attorney

 - Talking to others about your debt without your consent

-- Visiting you at home before 8 a.m. or after 9 p.m.
+- Visiting your home before 8 a.m. or after 9 p.m.

-- Visiting you more than once per debt within 30 days unless you have authorized additional visits
+- Visiting you more than once per debt within 30 days without your authorization

 If a debt collector violates one of these rules, you must seek legal representation to fight back.
 Let Benner Law aggressively fight to hold debt collectors accountable.

 Several types of unpaid debt can often trigger repeated contact from collection agencies and may escalate into creditor harassment.
+Due to the nature of the debt collection industry, almost any kind of debt can incur calls from a predatory agency.
+However, certain types of debt are more likely than others to enter collections.
 Knowing which debts are commonly targeted can help you protect your rights and respond appropriately.
-Common types of debt include:
+Common types of debt that incur collection calls include, but are not necessarily limited to:

 If you’re experiencing harassment from a collection agency, it’s important to seek legal guidance to protect your rights under Massachusetts law and federal law.